ClarifiedSecurity/catapult/docs/50-template-requirements.md

 ### Windows

-- Latest stable OpenSSH installed and running -- Catapult does all of its work over SSH.
+- Latest OpenSSH installed and running -- Catapult does all of its work over SSH.
 Don't use the built-in Windows SSH server it's versions are different per OS version and you will start getting random connection errors.

 - `MaxAuthTries` set to `20` in `C:/ProgramData/ssh/sshd_config` -- A lot of users will have more than 6 keys in their SSH agent and the default `MaxAuthTries` of 6 will cause Catapult to fail to connect to the VM.
 The value must not be 20 but it most likely must be higher than 6.